Frequently Asked Questions

 We reserve two full hours for a new patient visit.
 In the first hour, Dr. Quandt will meet with you personally to review your paperwork and discuss any concerns you may have.
-He’ll also perform a comprehensive exam, including any necessary X-rays.
+He’ll also perform a comprehensive exam, including taking any necessary x-rays.
 The second hour is reserved for you professional teeth cleaning or to begin repairing anything that has been bothering you about your smile.
-Visit our Your First Visit Page for more information, and then call us to reserve your appointment.
+Visit our Your First Visit page for more information, and then call us to reserve your appointment.

 Why are checkups recommended every six months, even for people with great oral health?

-We use DIAGNOdent laser cavity detection to find cavities in the earliest stages, and often that's before you see or feel them.
+We use a Spectra Caries Detection Aid to find cavities in their earliest stages, and often that's before you see or feel them.
 Early detection allows us to provide the most conservative treatment, which saves you time, expense, and possible discomfort.
-We also use ViziLite to screen for oral cancer, a disease that will affect more than 30-thousand Americans this year.
-Oral cancer is deadly, but early detection offers an 80-percent cure rate.
+We also use ViziLite to screen for oral cancer, a disease that will affect more than 50,000 Americans this year.
+Oral cancer is deadly, but early detection offers an 80% cure rate.
 Gum disease is another sneaky problem that we try to catch early.
-It has been linked to stroke, heart attack, osteoporosis, and other health risks, and it is the leading cause of tooth loss in American adults.
+It has been linked to stroke, heart attack, osteoporosis, and other health risks.
+It is also the leading cause of tooth loss in American adults.
 Read about our gum disease therapy and laser dentistry.

 I do not like drills.
 Are there any other options?

-We offer laser dentistry, an alternative to the traditional dental drill.
+We offer laser dentistry, a less invasive alternative to the traditional dental drill.
 With a dental laser, Dr. Quandt can conservatively, precisely, and quickly prepare a tooth for a filling or restoration.
 Most patients don't even need anesthetic.